 Button can consider himself lucky to even be in F1 in the 2010s due to his rollercoaster of a career.
-Ultimately his McLaren years cemented his reputation as a wet weather specialist and one that could give fellow champions Hamilton and Alonso more than a headache at times, even if a second championship eluded him.
+Ultimately his McLaren years cemented his reputation as a wet weather specialist.
+He could also give fellow champions Hamilton and Alonso more than a headache at times, even if a second championship eluded him.

 7) Carlos Sainz

 At times it feels like Sainz flies under the radar.
 He had a promising opening season versus Verstappen before getting stuck at Toro Rosso.
 When he did break free, he was beaten by Ricciardo at Renault.
 Indeed, the only teammates he outscored in the 2010s were a rookie Norris and a dejected Kvyat.
-However, no other Toro Rosso driver managed to escape the Red Bull system, and given what we now know of Verstappen and Norris’ talents, his results against them are impressive indeed.
+Given what we now know of Verstappen and Norris’ talents, his results against them are impressive indeed.

 6) Sebastian Vettel

-The model considers Vettel to be a very good driver, but not quite the best of the best, so 6th place feels about right despite his quadruple champion success.
+The model considers Vettel to be a very good driver, but not quite the best of the best.
+Given this, 6th place feels about right despite his quadruple champion success.
 His career definitely features peaks and troughs, but he showed at both Red Bull and Ferrari that he can be devastating in a car that is set up as he likes it.

 5) Daniel Ricciardo

-Ricciardo just about edges out similarly ranked drivers such as Vettel, Sainz, Button and Rosberg, thanks to highly ranked performances versus other strong teammates (Verstappen and Vettel).
+Ricciardo just about edges out similarly ranked drivers such as Vettel, Sainz, Button and Rosberg.
+This is thanks to highly ranked performances versus other strong teammates (Verstappen and Vettel).
 His recent McLaren struggles have made him look very ordinary, but there’s no doubt that he was an extremely capable racer for most of the 2010s.

 Before we look at the top tier, I thought it’d be worthwhile to mention some drivers that didn’t make the cut.